andypfau/sparameterviewer/README.md

 Development
 -----------

 To modify the UI, you need `pygubu-designer`.
+To generate UI code, in the "Code" tab, make sure you select "Template": "Code Script", and "All IDs as class attributes".

 There are sample .json-files in the `res` folder for VS Code.

 Known Issues and Missing Features